kiringodhwani/RustCheatSheet/README.md

 <img width="697" alt="Image" src="https://github.com/user-attachments/assets/fd055671-7f3f-4e69-b306-623f990556a4" />
 Looking at the above code, the following happens in order…

 1. The function a() is executed first because it comes first.
-So, we add a stack frame for a() to the stack. a() initializes the variable `x`, which is a string literal (fixed size, stored in our binary), and `y` (signed 32 bit integer, fixed size).
+So, we add a stack frame for a() to the stack. a() initializes the variable `x`, which is a string literal (`&str`, fixed size, stored in our binary), and `y` (`i32` - signed 32 bit integer, fixed size).
 In the stack frame, `x` is a reference to the string literal in our binary and `y` is stored directly in the stack frame because it is fixed size.

 2. The function b() is executed (it is called in a).
 This creates a new stack frame that is added to the top of the stack. b() creates its own variable `x`, which is of type `String`.
 As a `String`, `x` can be dynamic in size, so can’t store it directly in the stack frame; instead, we ask the heap to allocate memory for `x`.
 The heap does this and passes back a pointer which is what we store in the stack frame.